asahi417/tner/README.md

   <img src="https://github.com/asahi417/tner/blob/master/asset/api.gif" width="600">
 </p>

 ***T-NER*** is a python tool for language model finetuning on named-entity-recognition (NER), available via [pip](https://pypi.org/project/tner/).
 It has an easy interface to finetune models and test on cross-domain and multilingual datasets.
 TNER currently integrates 9 publicly available NER datasets an enables an easy integration of custom datasets.
-All models finetuned with TNER can be deploy on our web app for visualization.
+All models finetuned with T-NER can be deploy on our web app for visualization.
+Our paper demonstrating T-NER has been accepted EACL 2021 🎉 Paper link is [here](https://github.com/asahi417/tner/blob/master/asset/2021_01_EACL_TNER.pdf).

 ***PreTrained Models Release:*** We release 46 XLM-RoBERTa models finetuned on NER on the HuggingFace transformers model hub, [see here for more details and model cards](https://github.com/asahi417/tner/blob/master/MODEL_CARD.md).